ordinary-slim/moving_heat_source/readme.md

 To-do:
 ------
+- [x] Dirichlet condition to MeshTags
+- [ ] Move elementTypes to class
 - [ ] Take MeshTags for BCs
 - [ ] Move updateFRFPos to Mesh instead of Problem!
 - [ ] When to update boundary of Mesh ?